langtonhugh/website_academic/README.md

 Repository for academic website www.samlangton.info

-All images are courtesy of Unsplash and are credited in the site files.
+Additional images are courtesy of Unsplash and are credited in the site files.